-The school curriculum in both KS3 and KS4 follows the National Curriculum.
+The school curriculum in both KS3 (Lower Years) and KS4 follows the National Curriculum.

 In Year 7 students follow a common curriculum.
-This comprises English, Mathematics, Science, Art, Performing Arts, French or Learning Support, Geography, History, Design, Computing/ICT, Music, Physical Education and Personal, Social and Religious Education.
-In Years 8 and 9 the same core curriculum is available with the opportunity to study Spanish in addition to French.
+This comprises English, Mathematics, Science, Art, Performing Arts, French, Geography, History, Design, Computing/ICT, Music, Physical Education and Personal, Social and Religious Education.
+In Years 8 and 9 the same core curriculum is available with the opportunity to study Spanish additionally.
+Additional needs will be met with support both inside the classroom and additional intervention sessions.